-By 2050 the Dutch government aims to reduce greenhouse emissions by 95 per cent compared to 1990 figures.
-The Hague set ambitious goals to become carbon neutral by 2030 and achieve a net zero carbon footprint 20 years ahead of the Netherlands.
+By 2050 the Dutch government aims to reduce greenhouse emissions by 95% compared to 1990 figures.
+The Hague set ambitious goals to become CO2 neutral by 2030 and achieve a net-zero CO2 footprint 20 years ahead of the Netherlands.

-The Hague is the international city of peace and justice and the municipality is committed to helping meet UN Sustainable Development Goals.
+In The Hague, the international city of peace and justice, the local government is fully committed to achieving UN Sustainable Development Goals.
 The city is keen to comply with the Paris Agreement and is committed to preventing global warming.
-It is also a frontrunner in contributing to the EU climate action programme.
-By 2050, the Dutch government aims to reduce greenhouse emissions by 95 per cent compared to 1990 figures.
+By 2050 the Dutch government aims to reduce greenhouse emissions by 95 % compared to 1990 figures.

-The Hague has set ambitious goals to become carbon neutral by 2030 and achieve a net zero carbon footprint, 20 years ahead of national policy.
+The Hague has set ambitious goals to become carbon neutral by 2030 and achieve a net-zero carbon footprint 20 years ahead of the Netherlands.

 Energy Transition Challenge